bilgino/angularforddd/README.md

 **» Module guidelines**<br/>

-Following rules can help to facilitate the orchestration of ngModules:<br/>
+Following checklist can help to facilitate the orchestration of modules:<br/>

 - Every component, directive and pipe must belong to **one** and **only one** module
 - **Never** re-declare these elements in another module
--	Except services, module content is private by default and transitive dependencies aren't visible
 - **Do not** share contents of a domain module, instead add reusable elements to a shared module
+- **Do not** use the providers array of a module to register global services (provideIn)
+- Module content is private by default and only visible to its own content
+- Transitive dependencies aren't visible, reexport them to make them available to other modules
+- Module content can be exported without being imported

 **» Bounded context pattern**<br/>

 The bounded context pattern in Domain-Driven Design divides the domain model into related domain fragments.
 In a service-based environment a bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern!
 This is similar to **Domain Modules** where we mark the boundaries based on features.
 Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven context.
 A bounded context should consist of at least one aggregate and may consist of several aggregates.
-An important aspect in conjunction with SPA applications is that a (client- or server-side) bounded context must provide a REST-based API because the Angular router engine complies with the navigatorial behaviour of hypermedia APIs.
-A bounded context is only coupled to the URI of the entry point (root), subsequently it's hypermedia to navigate the state of the application: `/BoundedContextA/*API`; `/BoundedContextB/*API`.
+An important aspect in conjunction with SPA applications is that a (client- or server-side) bounded context must integrate a REST-based API because Angular's router engine complies with the navigatorial behaviour of hypermedia APIs.
+A bounded context is coupled only to the URI of the entry point (root), subsequently it's hypermedia to navigate the state of the application: `/BoundedContextA/*API`;
+`/BoundedContextB/*API`.
 A bounded context can be assigned either to an entire page or to page segments.

 Interaction between the bounded context pattern and Angular domain modules: